-2.31 A white line dividing two land areas indicates Land boundaries.

-2.32 A white line dividing two water areas, not including lakes, indicates Water boundaries.

-2.33 A boundary that crosses both land and water is considered to be both a land and a water boundary.
+- 2.31 A white line dividing two land areas indicates land boundaries. - 2.32 A white line dividing two water areas indicates water boundaries. - 2.33 A boundary that crosses both land and water is considered to be both a land and a water boundary.